-When it comes to preparing to join the workforce, internships are one of the best ways to build you network and apply your studies to real-world situations.
+When it comes to preparing to join the workforce, spending time as an intern is one of the best ways to build you network and apply your studies to real-world situations.
 Today, engineering interns can get ahead by familiarizing themselves with industry-standard software that they will use extensively throughout their career.

 On this episode of Innovation in the Classroom, I interview Susanne Barnsteiner, an industrial engineering intern at AGCO and graduate student at the University of Applied Sciences in Kempten, Germany.
 Barnsteiner has reaped the benefits of learning software like Siemens Plant Simulation in school.
 Her software knowledge has allowed her to impact her company with large scale projects as an intern.